CAUTION: This site describes open source hardware and has open source software. Please read my disclaimer.

 Also: Plans for very cost-effective bass bins, also how to make piezo

 tweeters sound more natural.
 Just added: Mad ideas based on the unimportance

 of frequencies below 600-800 Hz to the intelligibility of the human voice.
 Get

 more apparent voice PA power with 70 percent less amplifier power!

 (Slight update 6/19/2011 but progress here is low since before 2008)

 Fellow Electronics Experimenters and Mad Scientists - MAD SCIENTIST CENTRAL - updated 10/15/2022.
 Links to fellow mad hobbyists (especially electrical) with homepages.
 Many web resources good for adventurous tinkerers.

 Freeware is here now, and as of 5/15/2021 it's all freeware!

 As of now, DOS executables are available for all programs available here and BASIC source code is posted for all freeware available here.
 Requirements are usually a version of DOS absolutely minimum of no more than 2.3, preferably 3.0 or higher, normally available under Microsoft Windows 3.anything, 95 and 98.
 Windows XP "Command Prompt" at least generally works with these.
 Some programs require VGA or compatible display (the usual nowadays since 1994 or so).

-Number of programs available as of 1/2/2011: 3 freeware.
+Number of programs available as of 1/2/2011 through 5/15/2021: 3 freeware, with one having multiple versions.
 Two deal with blackbody radiators, especially for lighting.
-The 3rd is a highly improved loudspeaker enclosure one using Thiel-Small parameters and enclosure parameters to predict on-axis frequency response, after many real-world factors.
+The 3rd is a highly improved loudspeaker enclosure program using Thiel-Small parameters and enclosure parameters to predict on-axis frequency response, after many real-world factors.